Daniel Krencker

 Daniel Krencker (15 July 1874, Andolsheim – 10 November 1941, Berlin) was an Alsatian-German architectural historian.
 He is known for his studies of Roman architecture, in particular, his investigations of its temples (Asia Minor, Syria) and thermal baths.

-From 1894 to 1898 he studied architecture at the Technical University at Berlin-Charlottenburg.
-Later on, he served as a professor of architectural history at the technical university. (from 1922 to 1941).
+From 1894 to 1898 he studied architecture at the Technische Hochshule at Berlin-Charlottenburg.
+Later on, he served as a professor of architectural history at the university. (from 1922 to 1941).
 Concurrently, he was an honorary professor of Geschichte der Bau- und Gartenkunst at the agricultural university in Berlin (1930–1941).

 Under the direction of Otto Puchstein and Bruno Schulz (1865–1932), from 1900 to 1904, he investigated the ancient Roman ruins at Baalbek and Palmyra.
 In 1905/06 he was technical manager of an expedition to Aksum (Abyssinia).
 Later on, he conducted studies at the excavation site of the Hittite capital of Hattusa (Asia Minor, 1907).

 In 1912 he was appointed head of the architecture department in Quedlinburg, and subsequently put in charge of excavation of the Trier Imperial Baths.
 He later returned to Asia Minor, where he conducted significant research of the temples at Ankara ("Temple of Augustus and Rome") and Aizanoi.
 In 1939 he made one last trip to Syria, where he investigated the Monumentalanlage at the Church of Simeon Stylites.